dwbrite/ajitvpai.com/README.md

 ```
 $ npm install
 ```
+Any changes to the HTML can be made in `index.html`.

+If you are editing CSS, you can run the `gulp watch` command in the `/scss` folder.
+Edit `./scss/src/styles.scss` to your liking.

 If you want to see your changes on a local dev environment, you can use the python SimpleHTTPServer module.
 Run the following command in the root directory:
 ```
 $ python -m SimpleHTTPServer
 ```
+In your browser, head to `localhost:8000` to see your changes.